Island restoration: Islands, endemism and extinction

 Isolated islands have been known to have greater levels of endemism since the 1970s when the theory of island biogeography, formulated by Robert MacArthur and E.O.
 Wilson, was developed.
 This higher occurrence of endemism is because isolation limits immigration of new species to the island, allowing new species to evolve separately from others on the mainland.
 For example, 71% of New Zealand's bird species (prior to human arrival) were endemic.
 As well as displaying greater levels of endemism, island species have characteristics that make them particularly vulnerable to human disturbance.

 Many island species evolved on small islands, or even restricted habitats on small islands.
 Small populations are vulnerable to even modest hunting, and restricted habitats are vulnerable to loss or modification of said habitat.
 More importantly, island species are often ecologically naive, that is they have not evolved alongside a predator, or have lost appropriate behavioural responses to predators.
 This often resulted in flightlessness, or unusual levels of tameness.
 This made many species susceptible to hunting (it is thought, for example, that moas were hunted to extinction in a few short generations) and to predation by introduced species.
 Some, such as the dodo, are thought to have become extinct because of the pressure of both humans and introduced animals.
 One estimate of birds in the Pacific islands puts the extinctions at 2000 species.
 Between 40 and 50% of the bird species of New Zealand have become extinct since 200 AD.

 The field of island restoration is usually credited with having been started in New Zealand in the 1960s, but other smaller projects, such as the restoration of Nonsuch Island in Bermuda (which began in 1962) have been going on for almost as long.
 Nevertheless, the program undertaken by the Department of Conservation (DOC) is one of the largest in the world.
 It began on Cuvier Island, where ecologists removed stock, goats, feral cats and finally, in 1993, Pacific rats.
 The success of the project resulted in similar projects around New Zealand.
 The advantages to the DOC were considerable; in addition to protecting species endemic to smaller islands, like the magenta petrel, islands near the mainland, once restored, could act as habitat for species of birds that were unable to survive on the mainland.
-Species like the takahe, where the remaining wild population was at considerable risk from feral cats and dogs, could be moved to these islands to safeguard the species.
+Species like the takahē, where the remaining wild population was at considerable risk from feral cats and dogs, could be moved to these islands to safeguard the species.